andr4851/RetroConsole/README.md

 The fork exists because the console needs access to the input field's internal editing methods (`Backspace`, `Delete` and similar), which have no public or protected accessor.
 Working around this from the outside proved fragile, so the class was forked with minimal changes — access modifiers only, no logic changes.

 This file is distributed under the Unity Companion License.
 See `Assets/RetroConsole/ThirdParty/LICENSE.md`.
 The rest of the package is MIT.

-## Known limitations

-- Console files (`historyrc`, `shellrc`, `bufferrc`) are written to `Application.dataPath`.
-On builds installed to a protected location this will fail — moving to `Application.persistentDataPath` is planned.
-- Path separators are currently hardcoded for Windows.

 ---